vertica/VerticaPy/docs/source/user_guide_full_stack_dblink_integration.rst

 Introduction
 -------------

-Starting with VerticaPy 0.12.0, you can work with other databases, such as PostgresQL and mySQL, using DBLINK functionality.
-DBLINK is a Vertica User Defined Transform Function coded in C++ that runs SQL against other databases.
+Starting with VerticaPy 0.12.0, you can work with other databases, such as PostgresQL and mySQL, using ``DBLINK`` functionality. ``DBLINK`` is a Vertica User Defined Transform Function coded in ``C++`` that runs ``SQL`` against other databases.
 To setup and learn more about DBLINK in Vertica, please view the
 `github repo <https://github.com/vertica/dblink>`_.

-In order to use this new functionality, we first need to install the ODBC driver and manager, as well as configure DBLINK on all nodes of the cluster.
+In order to use this new functionality, we first need to install the ``ODBC`` driver and manager, as well as configure ``DBLINK`` on all nodes of the cluster.
 Configuration entails three files:

 - dblink.cids
 - odbc.ini
 - odbcinst.ini

 These files provide the host server address, username, and password, as well as the database name that we want to access.
 In future versions, we are planning to simplify this process and automate the creation of these files.

-In the next section, let's work through an example of a database in PostgreSQL.
+In the next section, let's work through an example of a database in ``PostgreSQL``.

 Connecting to an External Database
 -----------------------------------